 This is a Texas Common Course Number.
 This is a Core Curriculum course selected by the colleges of DCCCD.

-Prerequisite: One of the following must be met: (1) DREA 0093 or (2) English as a Second Language (ESOL) 0044 or (3) have met the Texas Success Initiative (TSI) Reading and Writing standards.
+Prerequisite Required: One of the following must be met: (1) DREA 0093 or AND DWRI 0093; (2) English as a Second Language (ESOL) 0044 AND 0054; or (3) have met Texas Success Initiative (TSI) Reading and Writing standards.
 College level ready in Reading.